whosonfirst/whosonfirst-www-api/docs/docs.md

 _Please write me._

 _Something something something "stuff over HTTP".
-Something something something query parameters._

-_ Something something something `400` class errors are your fault and `500` class errors are our fault._
+Something something something "query parameters".
+Something something something "`400` class errors are your fault and `500` class errors are our fault"._

 <a name="caveats"></a>
 ### Caveats